fragaria/karmen/docs/source/index.rst

 Our solution is a perfect fit for a shared makerspace, small batch part factory or a public school that offers multiple printers to various users.
-We ar etargeting two main use-cases: monitoring and print management.
+We are targeting two main use-cases: monitoring and print management.

 This project is developed `as free and open source software <https://en.wikipedia.org/wiki/Free_and_open-source_software>`_ mainly by the people of `Fragaria <https://fragaria.cz>`_ but all contributions